Lonny Chapman

 Lon Leonard Chapman (October 1, 1920 - October 12, 2007) was an American actor best known for his numerous guest star appearances on television drama series.

 Early years

-Chapman was the son of Elmer and Eunice Chapman, He was born on October 1, 1920, in Tulsa, Oklahoma, but lived thereafter in Joplin, Missouri.
+Chapman was the son of Elmer and Eunice Chapman.
+He was born on October 1, 1920, in Tulsa, Oklahoma, and subsequently lived in Joplin, Missouri.
 He graduated from Joplin High School and, in 1940, from Joplin Junior College.
 He enlisted in the United States Marine Corps the day after the attack on Pearl Harbor and served in the South Pacific during World War II.
-He served for 5 years.
-In 1947, Chapman graduated with a BFA degree from the University of Oklahoma at Norman.
-Then in 1947, he hitchhiked with Dennis Weaver, his best friend at the university, to New York City, where he landed the role of Turk in Come Back, Little Sheba.
+He served for five years.
+In 1947, Chapman graduated with a BFA degree from the University of Oklahoma in Norman.
+Later in 1947, he hitchhiked with Dennis Weaver, his best friend at the university, to New York City, where he landed the role of Turk in Come Back, Little Sheba.

 Television

 Chapman's first role on television was in 1951 on the series Starlight Theatre, playing the part of an arrogant high-school football player in an episode titled "Miss Bruell".
 Throughout the remainder of the 1950s, he continued to be cast in other series and gain experience in supporting roles.
 In 1958 he portrayed detective Jeff Prior in the NBC series The Investigator.
 He appeared twice on the CBS series The Defenders from 1961 to 1965.
 Seven years later, he played another detective, Frank Malloy, in the CBS series For the People.

 Some of the other series in which Chapman appeared in supporting roles or as a guest star include Gunsmoke, Harbourmaster, The Rifleman, The Lloyd Bridges Show, The Everglades, Decoy, Dundee and the Culhane, Mission: Impossible, Storefront Lawyers, Quincy, M.E., The A-Team, The Virginian, Matlock, NYPD Blue, Bonanza and Murder, She Wrote.
 In 1964 he also performed on Perry Mason, portraying a murderer, Jack Talley, in "The Case of the Tandem Target".
 He appeared as well in the 1966 episode "Lone Woman" of The Road West.
 Between 1972 and 1975, he guest-starred in three episodes of NBC's McCloud, which starred his friend Dennis Weaver, whom Chapman had originally urged to go into show business.
 In the late 1970s, he appeared in the episode "The Waterhole" on The Oregon Trail (1977), the episode "Now You see Her..." on The Eddie Capra Mysteries (1978), and as the character L. Patrick Gray in the miniseries Blind Ambition (1979).